openware/barong/docs/specs/api_keys.md

 ## How does it work?

-To be available to send requiests to the [peatio api](https://github.com/rubykube/peatio/blob/master/docs/api/member_api_v2.md) you need to send proper jwt signed by Barong.
+To be available to send requests to the [peatio api](https://github.com/rubykube/peatio/blob/master/docs/api/member_api_v2.md) you need to send proper jwt (JSON Web Token) signed by Barong.
-Only Barong knows how to sign valid signature.
+Only Barong can sign valid token.

-Account must enable 2FA before use API Keys.
+The user must have 2FA enabled before using API Keys.
 You need to provide valid TOTP code on api key access.

 ### API Key flow: